eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/n-export-and-data-portability.md

 ### 3.3 Recovery of Lost Wallet Units

-The recovery of lost of a Wallet Units follows the same process and the same limitations as for the migration process apply (see section 3.2).
+The recovery of a lost Wallet Unit follows the same process and the same limitations as for the migration process apply (see section 3.2).

 ### 3.4 Scope of Logged Information